Prof. Rajender Singh

 His research interests include software engineering, software testing, software metrics, web metrics, bio metrics, data warehouse and data mining, computer networking, and software design.
 He has published more than 100 journal and 65 conference papers over the last several years and has also written two books in the fields of software engineering and information technology.

-Speech Title: An Optimized Testing Technique for Reduction of Test Cases Using Fusion of UML Diagrams and Genetic Algorithm
+Speech Title: A Testing Technique for Reporting Hidden Faults and Optimized Test Data Generation Using Fusion of Uml Diagrams and Genetic Algorithm

-testability, maintainability etc. For this purpose, a number of
+maintainability etc. For this purpose, a number of software testing

-software testing techniques have been designed to report different
+techniques have been designed to report different types of faults

 In recent years, component-based software development (CBSD) has emerged an evolving paradigm where emphasis is to maximize reuse of code of existing components and effective designing of new components.
 As the development of component-based software is rising, more and more testing techniques are being developed for the same.

-The keynote speech focuses on an optimized testing technique which reduces test cases for a software by using UML diagrams and genetic algorithm.
-Test data is generated by fusion of three UML diagrams namely, Activity diagram, sequence diagram and Use-Case diagram.
-Genetic algorithm is used to optimize and reduce the test cases/data.
+The keynote speech focuses on a testing technique which reports hidden faults and generates optimized test data for a software by using UML diagrams and genetic algorithm.
+Test data is generated by fusion of three UML diagrams namely, activity diagram, sequence diagram and use-case diagram.
+Genetic algorithm is used to optimize the test cases/data.
 In this way, this technique generates optimized and better test data/cases based on wider coverage of software.
 By using this, we can improve the quality of a software and can use testing resources more effectively.
-Therefore, this technique helps in development of good quality software and may be very useful for software industry.
+Therefore, this technique helps in development of good quality software and may be useful for software industry.

 Prof. Sim Kok Swee